nikitabuyevich/gitlab-docker-build-to-deploy-cicd/README.md

 # Docker Build to Deploy CI/CD &middot; [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg?style=flat-square)](./LICENSE)

+> I have created a generic API webserver sample project which covers a lot more.
+Check out the [API Webserver w/ Docker, Caddy, and CI/CD](https://github.com/nikitabuyevich/go-api-docker-caddy-cicd).

 A generic `Gitlab CI/CD` pipeline which has the ability to build a `Docker` image on one machine and pull and run the image on another.

 In order to get the full benefits of this CI/CD pipeline, you will need to have `two separate servers`.
 One which you treat as the `build` server and one which you want to `deploy` to.